Phantom Seer: Publication

 The series was published digitally in English language by Viz Media and Manga Plus.
-In February 2022, Viz Media announced that they will be releasing volumes digitally, with all volumes being released on August 23, 2022.
+In February 2022, Viz Media announced that they would releasing volumes digitally, with all volumes being released on August 23, 2022.

-Volume list
+Volumes

 Reception

 In December 2020, it was reported that the first volume of Phantom Seer performed well, as their initial amount printed sold out leading to a reprint.